vsilaev/tascalate-concurrent/README.md

 ```
 So it should be pretty straightforward to use the `Promise` as a drop-in replacement for the `CompletableFuture` in many cases.

-Besides this, there are numerous opertors in `Promise` API to work with timeouts and delays, to override default asynchronous executor and similar.
+Besides this, there are numerous operators in the `Promise` API to work with timeouts and delays, to override default asynchronous executor and similar.
 All of them will be discussed later.

 When discussing `Promise` interface, it's mandatory to mention the accompanying class `Promises` that provides several useful methods to adapt third-party `CompletionStage` (including the standard `CompletableFuture`) to the `Promise` API.
-First, there are two unit operations to cretae successfully/faulty settled `Promise`-es:
+First, there are two unit operations to create successfully/faulty settled `Promise`-es:
 ```java
 static <T> Promise<T> success(T value)
 static <T> Promise<T> failure(Throwable exception)